 Drug convictions in Wisconsin also carry a mandatory suspension of driving privileges for up to 5 years.
 Charges of possession of schedule I and II drugs, ketamine and Rohypnol within 1,000 feet of schools, public parks and certain other buildings carries a mandatory additional sentence of 100 hours of community service.
 You Are Only Guilty If You Are Convicted ®

 Milwaukee Criminal Defense Attorney for Possession of Prescription Drugs

-Contact award-winning Milwaukee criminal defense attorney Tom Grieve to set up a FREE legal consultation.
+Contact award-winning Wisconsin criminal defense attorney Tom Grieve to set up a FREE legal consultation.

 How long does a Wisconsin prescription drug possession charge stay on your record?

 In Wisconsin, even one pill of the wrong prescription drug can impact your permanent record forever.
 If you are convicted of a felony for illegal drug possession it will stay on your record for the rest of your life.

 How to beat a Prescription drug charge

 3 Ways to Fight Prescription Drug Possession Charges: